Learning Equilibria in Matching Markets from Bandit Feedback: In what settings are equilibria learnable?

 A core insight of our work is that, in a stochastic environment, ``optimism in the face of uncertainty'' can be effectively leveraged for the problem of learning stable matchings.
 This motivates us to ask: in what other settings, and with what other algorithmic methods, can equilibria be learned?

 One interesting open direction is to understand when equilibria can be learned in \emph{adversarial} environments where the utility functions can change between rounds.
 From an economic perspective, adversarial environments could capture evolving market conditions.
-In adversarial bandits, instead of UCB-based algorithms, most works rely on gradient-based algorithms to attain optimal regret bounds (e.g., \cite{DBLP:journals/siamcomp/AuerCFS02, AHR08}).
+In the adversarial bandit setting, most work relies on gradient-based algorithms instead of UCB-based algorithms to attain optimal regret bounds (see, e.g., \cite{DBLP:journals/siamcomp/AuerCFS02, AHR08}).
 Can these gradient-based algorithms similarly be adapted to \instabmeasure{}?

 Another interesting open direction is to consider more general market settings, even in stochastic environments.
 For example, within the context of matching markets, each agent might match to more than one agent on the other side of the market; and outside of matching markets, a buyer might purchase multiple units of multiple goods.
 In markets with transferable utilities, incentive-aligned outcomes can be captured by \textit{Walrasian equilibria} (see, e.g., \cite{bichler21walrasian}).
 Can \instabmeasure{} and our UCB-based algorithms be adapted to learning Walrasian equilibria in general?